orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l05Schedules/README.md

 The ```InterSelect``` example in the previous lessons implements a commolny used software design pattern called *finite state machines* but describing it in that way is not very easy to understand.

 RVC CAL provides special sintax to describe fitite state machines.
 It is called *schedules*.
-The following example illustrates using of *schedules*
+The following example ```IterSelectFSM``` illustrates using of *schedules*

 ```
 package net.sf.orcc.tutorial.l05Schedules;